builders-garden/fluidpay-app/README.md

 # Crumina

-This repo contains the code for the Crumina wallet app.
+This repo contains the code for the Fluidpay wallet app.